Fixation in the stochastic Lotka-Volterra model with small fitness trade-offs: Abstract

 \section{Abstract}

-We study the probability of fixation in a two-species stochastic competition model by analyzing the associated backward Kolmogorov equation (BKE).
-Using an assumption that fitness differences occur on a naturally arising small scale, we derive an approximation to the BKE that exploits both the small fitness differences and a fast timescale within the dynamics.
-Our approximation allows us to analytically find an explicit formula for the probability of fixation, through which we can easily examine the effects of parameter changes.
-Finally, we use our result to study fitness tradeoffs within a competitive environment and show that certain tradeoff strategies are beneficial while the population exists at high frequencies, but harmful at low frequencies, and vice versa.
-As a specific biological example, we show that our results agree with the invasion strategy of {\em Salmonella Typhimurium}.
+We study the probability of fixation in a stochastic two-species competition model.
+By identifying a naturally occurring fast timescale, we derive an approximation to the associated backward Kolmogorov equation that allows us to obtain an explicit closed form solution for the probability of fixation of either species.
+We use our result to study fitness tradeoff strategies and show that, despite some tradeoffs having nearly negligible effects on the corresponding deterministic dynamics, they can have large implications for the outcome of the stochastic system.

+Two species vying for the same ecological niche often have very small differences in competitive fitness \cite{Hubbell2005,Hubbell2006}.
+In such situations, small advantages can have large effects on survival outcome.
+Of course, fitness advantages typically come at some corresponding cost to the organism.
+This principle is often referred to as a {\em tradeoff}: one fitness-increasing trait cannot be enhanced without another being diminished by the reallocation of resources \cite{Roff2007}.
+Population survival under competition can depend sensitively on such choices.

-The difference in competitive fitness between two species competing for the same ecological niche is often very small \cite{Hubbell2005,Hubbell2006}.
-On the other hand, fitness differences have substantial effects on the outcome of such competition.
-An important principle in evolutionary theory that affects competitive fitness is that of {\em tradeoffs}: one trait cannot increase without another decreasing \cite{Roff2007}.
-For example, {\em Salmonella Typhimurium} expresses a virulence factor that bolsters their defense against the mammalian immune response at the cost of reduced growth rate \cite{Sturm2011,Gog2012,Young2015}.
-Extracellular polymeric substance-producing cells in {\em Vibrio cholerae} populations allow for cells to bind together in biofilms and enhance the competitive fitness of their clonemates against non-producers, but this at the cost of reduced dispersal ability \cite{Nadell2011}.
-The algae species {\em Chlorella vulgaris} similar demonstrates a tradeoff between defense against grazing rotifers and ability to compete for resources \cite{Yoshida2004,Jones2004}.
-In each example, one component of the species' competitive fitness is sacrificed in favor of another.
-We aim to study such tradeoffs theoretically, building on recent mathematical tools.
+For instance, the bacterium {\em Salmonella Typhimurium} expresses a virulence factor that enhances its ability to displace the native commensal microbiota at the cost of reduced growth rate \cite{Sturm2011,Gog2012,Young2015}.
+The algae species {\em Chlorella vulgaris} similarly demonstrates a tradeoff between defense against grazing rotifers and its ability to compete for resources \cite{Yoshida2004,Jones2004}.
+Many more examples exist \cite{Nadell2011,Menge2008,Tarnita2015,Hereford2009,deFroment2014}, and in each example, one component of the species' competitive fitness is attenuated in favor of another.
+How can we understand the logic of these choices?
+A natural approach is by measuring the influence of these tradeoffs on the survival probability of the species.